-Following on from our Mini Magnet Maze last week, today we made a spooky ghost.
+Following on from our mini magnet maze last week, today we made a spooky ghost.
 The paper ghost rises up because the metal paperclips are attracted to the magnet.

 What you need